firetrap/Moody/first-time-with-moody.md

 **Note:** If you have no favorites yet it will be displayed a message as you can see above.

-**Attention:** To see how to add favorites please reffer to the demo screenshots.
+**Attention:** To see how to add favorites please refer to the demo screen shots.

 ----------